Loveday (1458): Mechanics

 The ritualistic reconciliations that contemporaries called lovedays have been described by the scholar B. P. Wolffe as "a formal accord on the limited issue of atonement and compensation".
 (Note: Hicks has argued that medieval Lovedays were similar to the Anglo-Saxon process of wergild.)
 Legal historian John Baker suggested that, in particularly contentious affairs, a loveday was deliberately designed "to avoid reasoned decision making", being intended to result in voluntary—therefore amicable—settlements.
 This was regardless of who was legally in the right.
 The process often had a social aspect to it, such as the parties having to worship or dine together.
 Lovedays were particularly favoured among the nobility as a mechanism by which parties could avoid the involvement of the crown if they wished.
 Held in neutral locations agreeable to the protagonists, lovedays were arranged by people acting as the protagonists' councillors.
 These would be important men in the extra-legal process, says Griffiths: "anyone who talked or wrote about or organized these dies amories was half-way towards settling potentially dangerous quarrels".
 The protagonists would usually arrive accompanied by small retinues (Note: Keeping the retinue to a minimum was not always respected.
 At a 1411 loveday between William, Lord Ros and Sir Robert Tirwhit, the former brought his two brothers-in-law, while Tirwhit attended with 500 men.
 Ros and his relatives escaped and accused Tirwhit of attempting to ambush them.) and await an award from the arbitration committee.
 This normally comprised three men, trusted by all those involved, and usually members of the local nobility or respected local gentry.
 Often one of them would be appointed at the beginning of the process as an umpire, in case of a deadlock.

 Preparations and negotiations

 Summoning the lords

+The Lancastrians were well placed to harry the Yorkists as they made their way to Westminster for the great council.
+On 1 March, Warwick was warned that Somerset and Northumberland planned to avenge St Albans there and then, but the earl refused to be deterred from attending the council meeting.
+Some were evidently persuaded only with difficulty to await the king's award.